winstreak1/Connect-Four/REPORT.md

           1   2   3   4   5   6   7

 ## Analysis
-Through random minimax testing, I expected that an difficulty of equal value would generate an even amount of wins ofr each bot.
+Through random minimax testing, I expected that a difficulty of equal values would generate an even amount of wins for each bot.
-This occurred between a range of 3 to 7 for either bot.
+This occurred between a range of 3 to 7 wins for either bot.
 I also expected an unequal difficulty to favor the bot with the lower difficulty.
-This was not the case when testing 2 and 1, 2 and 3, 3 and 2, 4 and 3.
-The offset in difficult in these tests seemed to mimic random minimax results.
+This was not the case when testing '2 and 1', '2 and 3', '3 and 2', '4 and 3'.
+The offset of difficulty in these tests seemed to mimic random minimax results.

-When testing with alpha beta algorithm where difficulty is equal, bot2 was unanimously the winner except for when the difficulty was when in which bot 1 was the unanimous winner.
+When testing with alpha beta algorithm where difficulty is equal, bot2 was unanimously the winner except for when the difficulty was '1 and 1' in which bot 1 was the unanimous winner.
-This could simply be due to the winner being the bot that went first.
+This could simply be due to the winner being the bot that played first.
 With unequal difficulty levels, I would again expect the bot with the lower difficulty to win.
 This was not the case with '2 and 3' where bot 2 was the unanimous winner.
-In '2 and 1', '4 and 3' the offset in difficulty resulted in a tie which leads me to find the alpha beta algorithm can be neutralized by a slight offset of difficulty.
+In '2 and 1', '4 and 3' the offset in difficulty resulted in a tie which leads me to conclude the alpha beta algorithm can be neutralized with a slight offset of difficulty.

 ## Works Cited